Ethycs/persistent-sensor-storage/README.md

     b.
 Uvicorn is a fast ASGI web server for Python
     c.
 SqlAlchemy
     d. sqlite and Postgresql as Test and Production databases

+From root folder
+pixi run uvicorn src.persistent_sensor_storage.main:app --host 0.0.0.0 --port 8000

+How to test:
+    1. Make sure Uvicorn is running
+    2. pixi run pytest

+How to standup prod ()
+    1. docker compose -f docker/docker-compose.yml up --build

+TODO:
+1. Reconcile issue between pip on container and pixi
+2. Work on the compose file working with a requirements.txt in a root file rather than docker
+3. Stress test testing code for database performance
+4. Double check on spec